State Climate Summaries of Our Region

 SCIPP Planning Tool

 The Southern Climate Impacts Planning Program (SCIPP) has helpful resources for learning about climate adaptation.
-Click below for the latest SCIPP training tool of Oklahoma.
+Click below for the latest SCIPP resources.
 Also from Cake.org: Extremes to Ex-Streams: Ecological Drought Adaptation in a Changing Climate

 CAKE Adaptation Tool